seed-labs/seed-labs/lab-setup/apple-arm/seedvm-v2/SeedVM-Fusion_Installation.md

 To do that, we first need to install Homebrew, which is a package manager for macOS (and Linux, too).
-We assume that you already have docker install on your Apple machine.
+We assume that you already have docker installed on your Apple machine.
 If you don't have it, please follow [these instructions](https://docs.docker.com/desktop/mac/install/).

 ### Step 1.1: Install Homebrew